 Please review our program descriptions below and our updated dates and tuition information here.

 Our two Taste of Tavor programs are opportunities for first-time campers to have a wonderful shorter-term Jewish overnight camp experience, while still experiencing the highlights, excitement, and community building of full-session camp programming.
 During Taste of Tavor, chanichimot (campers) participate in all the wonderful aspects of Camp Tavor through a special program designed to help campers feel comfortable in a new overnight camp setting.
-We offer two programs – a 7 day program during our 1st Session of camp, and a 5 day program during our 2nd Session of camp.
+Taste of Tavor is 7 days long both First and Second Session.
 We hope that Taste of Tavor is the beginning of a long relationship with Camp Tavor!
-Taste of Tavor is available for chanichimot (campers) entering 3rd, 4th and 5th grade.
+Taste of Tavor is available for chanichimot (campers) entering 3rd, 4th and 5th grade in the fall after camp.

 Explore Tavor & Explore Tavor Plus